On distributional symmetries on the CAR algebra: Preliminaries

 By universality of the CAR algebra, the natural action on $\bz$ of both $\bp_\bz$ and $\bj_\bz$ can be lifted to the CAR algebra by making them act directly on the indices of the generators $a_i$.
 More precisely, if $h$ is in either $\bp_\bz$ or $\bj_\bz$, there exists a unique endomorphism $\alpha_h$ of $\carf(\bz)$ uniquely determined by

 Accordingly, one can consider the invariant states for these actions.
-In light of Equality \ref{corresp}, the associated processes will enjoy the relative distributional symmetry.
-In particular, invariant states for the action of $\bp_\bz$ are known as \emph{symmetric} states and the corresponding processes are often referred to as exchangeable processes.
-We will denote by $\cs^{\bp_\bz}(\carf(\bz))$ the compact convex set of all symmetric states.\\ Invariant states under the action of $\bj_\bz$ are known as \emph{spreadable} states and the corresponding processes are referred to as spreadable processes as well.
-We will denote by $\cs^{\bj_\bz}(\carf(\bz))$ the compact convex set of all spreadable states.\\
+In light of Equality \eqref{corresp}, the associated processes will enjoy the relative distributional symmetry.
+In particular, invariant states for the action of $\bp_\bz$ are known as \emph{symmetric} or \emph{exchangeable} states and the corresponding processes are often referred to as exchangeable processes.
+We will denote by $\cs^{\bp_\bz}(\carf(\bz))$ the compact convex set of all symmetric states on the CAR algebra.\\ Invariant states under the action of $\bj_\bz$ are known as \emph{spreadable} states and the corresponding processes are referred to as spreadable processes as well.
+We will denote by $\cs^{\bj_\bz}(\carf(\bz))$ the compact convex set of all spreadable states on the CAR algebra.\\ Stationary states, which we will denote by $\cs^\bz(\carf(\bz))$, are those invariant under the action of the automorphism $\alpha_\tau$, where $\tau$ is the right shift map, that is $\tau(k)=k+1$, $k\in\bz$.
+Note that by definition there holds the inclusion $\cs^{\bj_\bz}(\carf(\bz))\subseteq \cs^\bz(\carf(\bz))$.\\

 Denote by $\bo_\bz$ the group of (infinite) orthogonal matrices $O:=[O_{i,j}]_{i,j\in\bz}$ such that there are only finitely many entries $O_{i, j}$ not equal to $\d_{i,j}$, the Kronecker symbol.
 We briefly recall how $\mathbb{O}_\bz$ acts on ${\rm CAR}(\bz)$ in a natural way.
 Given a matrix $O=[O_{i,j}]\in\mathbb{O}_\bz$, set